When to use Trianum-G?

 5. Induced resistance

-Trianum also reinforces the defense mechanism of the parts of the plant above ground (when fighting botrytis for instance), the so-called induced systemic resistance (ISR).
+Trianum also reinforces the defense mechanism of the parts of the plant above ground, the so-called induced systemic resistance (ISR).

 6. Absorption of fixed and non-fixed nutrients